 Google Cloud Shell

-makes it easy for you to manage your GCP Console projects and resources without having to install the Cloud SDK and other tools on your system.
+makes it easy for you to manage your Cloud Console projects and resources without having to install the Cloud SDK and other tools on your system.
 Cloud Shell runs on a

 temporary Compute Engine instance, so you can run the

 gcloud command-line tool

 and other utilities in your web browser.

 You can add Cloud Platform as a backend to your Android app directly from the Android Studio IDE.
 Android Studio ships with out-of- the- box integration for App Engine, Cloud Endpoints, and Google Cloud Messaging for Android (GCM).